 |Events during May

-of the month, becomes visible for observors in tropical and southern latitudes.
-For southern observors this is the most favourable morning apparition
+to observors in tropical and southern latitudes.
+It is unsuitably placed for observors in northern latitudes this month but is the most favourable morning

 The best times to observe Mercury in the northen hemisphere are when it is an evening star in the spring and a morning star in the autumn.
 In midsummer